 Conclude the day with a traditional Parrando, which consists of a bonfire dinner and live music: Harp, guitars, and maracas.
-Llanero songs recount stories of adventure, love, nature, and traditions.
+Llanero’s songs recount stories of adventure, love, nature, and traditions.

 Day 4: Conservation Program & Depart Los Llanos (B)

-Enjoy breakfast and the beautiful morning at the Camp.
+Enjoy breakfast and a beautiful morning at the Camp.
 Transfer to Yopal airport with your driver (5-6 hours).
 Flight to Bogotá.

 Optional: Learn about the conservation initiatives such as visiting the camera traps to do maintenance and acquire recent footage, and learn about the tracking systems.
 (50$ per person)